XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 #### Notes for Windows Users

-On Windows, you can build apps using either Windows natively or by using the Windows Subsystem for Linux (WSL).
+On Windows, you can build apps using either Windows natively or by using the Windows Subsystem for Linux (WSL). <!-- SPELLING_IGNORE: wsl -->

 On native Windows, the GUI uses native Windows controls and should run without any dependencies beyond those mentioned above.